masonmarker/TheMsnProject/msnscript2/README.txt

 installing dependencies:

-there are only a few pip installs that need to be installed before executing .msn2 programs, just for flask servers, APIs and such, all of them are in dependencies.txt
+you may need to run a few pip installs before executing .msn2 programs. your program may or may not use the dependencies listed in the dependencies.txt file.

-these dependencies can be auto-installed via 'python install_deps.py'
+you can install all of these dependencies at once via 'python install_deps.py'

 these dependencies can also be re-installed via the msn2 help pages if necessary as of 2.0.385. find these pages and much more with 'python msn2.py help'